bookofproofs/bookofproofs.github.io/_sources/history/19th-century/epstein.md

 **Paul Epstein** was a German mathematician best-known for his contributions to number theory.

 ### Mathematical Profile (Excerpt):
-* Theobald Epstein was a excellent scientist who had been taught astronomy by Karl Schwarzschild.
-* Paul had an older sister Cäcilie Epstein (7 November 1869 - 12 May 1939).
-* Paul had a step-sister Mathilde "Tilli" Epstein (11 June 1844 - 29 April 1875).
 * Paul studied at the Philanthropin Secondary School, graduating with his Abitur in 1890.
 * Epstein was taught at Strasbourg by Christoffel who became his thesis advisor.
 * After submitting his thesis Zur Lehre von den hyperelliptischen Integralen Ⓣ(On the theory of hyperelliptic integrals) on abelian functions, Epstein received his doctorate in 1895 from the University of Strasbourg.